CodeYourFuture/syllabus/.github/ISSUE_TEMPLATE/workshop-request.md

 <!--- What your answer here.
 Be as precise as possible -->

-## What knowledge does the student need before starting?
+## What knowledge does the trainee need before starting?

 <!--- What your answer here.
 Be as precise as possible -->